Trump says U.S., Chinese teams to restart trade talks ahead of G20

 The United States and China are in the middle of a costly trade war that has pressured financial markets and damaged the world economy.
 Talks between the two sides to reach a broad deal broke down last month and interaction since then has been limited.

-Trump has made no secret that, despite his threat to escalate the dispute with more U.S. tariffs on Chinese goods, he would like to meet with Xi at the Group of 20 meeting in Japan next week.
+Trump had made no secret that, despite his threat to escalate the dispute with more U.S. tariffs on Chinese goods, he wanted to meet with Xi at the Group of 20 meeting in Japan next week.

-Though he has repeatedly said the two parties would talk, the Chinese side has not confirmed a meeting would take place.
+Though he had repeatedly said the two parties would talk, the Chinese side had not confirmed a meeting would take place.

 In a Twitter post, Trump said he and his Chinese counterpart had agreed to start preparations during a phone call.